 The installation technique would affect the extent of the turbidity plume generated during construction.
 The jet plow would use jets of pressurized water to temporarily fluidize sediment; this method is proposed for the northern portion of Lake Champlain.
 The transmission cable would settle into the resulting trench under its own weight before the sediment settled back into the trench, covering the transmission cable.
 The shear plow mechanically cuts into the sediment, forming a trench for the transmission cable.
-In areas of water deeper than 150 feet, the transmission cables would lie on top of the lakebed and would be covered by concrete mats.
-This method involves no trenching and is proposed for the lower portion of Lake Champlain.
-Although all three techniques would result in temporary resuspension of sediment, the amount of sediment disturbed is expected to be greater using either trenching technique (jet plowing or shear plowing) than using concrete mats.
+In areas of water deeper than 150 feet, the transmission cables would lie on top of the lakebed.
+This method involves no trenching and is proposed for the central portion of Lake Champlain.
+Although all three techniques would result in temporary resuspension of sediment, the amount of sediment disturbed is expected to be greater using either trenching technique (jet plowing or shear plowing) than laying the cables on the lake bottom.